Horsetail Falls waterfall

 What does this mean for your visit?

-Flow is well below normal for this time of year, so the waterfall may be a trickle.
+Flow is about average for this time of year.
 Water temperature is a bracing 51 degrees F, limit your time in the water.
 Mineral content is typical.

 Water Quality